 1. Is pineapple safe during pregnancy?

 Yes, a pregnant woman can eat pineapple during pregnancy.
 However, it is frequently assumed that pineapple can lead to miscarriage, preterm labour, and uterine contractions because of the presence of bromelain.
-As a result, women should either eat it in very limited quantities or avoid it during the first trimester of pregnancy.
+As a result, women should either eat it in very limited quantities or avoid pineapple during pregnancy first trimester.

 2. How much pineapple is safe during pregnancy?